 We’ll keep you on task and on track to graduate job-ready in four years.
 That’s the plan from day one at the Sigmund Weis School of Business.

 With the guidance of faculty advisers and mentors, you’ll follow a logical progression of courses that starts with Global Business Perspectives during your first year and culminates with a capstone Business Policy and Strategy course that hones your analytical and communications skills.

 This unique “bookend” approach immerses you in hands-on learning that mirrors the business world and provides logical checkpoints that measure experience and growth.

 You’ll also find plenty of time to play a sport, study abroad, participate in campus clubs and organizations, and take advantage of internships and job shadowing opportunities.

 Business students are among the most active on campus and grow to be leaders both in and out of the classroom.

-So much more than an intro course!
+More than an intro course!

-You’ll dive right in to the decision-making challenges that business managers face through our Global Business Perspectives (GBP) course, which is required for all first-year business majors.
+You will dive right in to the decision-making challenges that business managers face through our Global Business Perspectives (GBP) course, which is required for all first-year business majors.

-Like some survey courses, it will help you understand the many disciplines-from accounting and finance to human resource management and marketing-that play a role in business.
+Like some survey courses, it will help you understand the many disciplines — from accounting and finance to human resource management and marketing — that play a role in business.
 But that’s where the similarity ends.